shengtu0328/myHugoWebsite/github_blog/content/posts/english_new_concept_english3.md

-Most of us  have **formed**  an unrealistic  picture of life on a desert island。 we sometimes imagine  the island to be a sort of （有点，） paradise where the  sun always shines。   life  there is simple and good。Ripe fruit  falls from the trees and  people never have to work, **the other side  of picture  is on the opposite** .Life on a desert island is wretched.
+Most of us  have **formed**  an unrealistic  picture of life on a desert island。 we sometimes imagine  the island to be a sort of （有点，） paradise where the  sun always shines。   life  there is simple and good。Ripe fruit  falls from the trees and  people never have to work, **the other side  of picture  is on the opposite** .Life on a desert island is **wretched**.
 You either starve to death or live like  Robinson Crusoe,

 ，waiting for a  boat which never comes。   Perhap**s there is an elemnent  of truth in both these pictures**，but few of us have had the opportunity to find out.